Date Established: 3/9/2012

 - Ensure that Covered Persons in their area receive training on this policy on a biennial basis.

-- Obtain the completed Acknowledgement of UB’s Child Protection Requirements form from Covered Persons and non-UB entities.
+- Obtain the completed Acknowledgement of the UB Child Protection Policy and Conduct Requirements form from Covered Persons and non-UB entities.

 - Provide non-UB entities with copies of the State University of New York (SUNY) Child Protection Policy (Document 6505), SUNY Policy on Mandatory Reporting and Prevention of Child Sexual Abuse (Document 6504), and UB Child Protection Policy.